mylk/reddit-user-extractor/README.md

 Other command options:

 ```
--u, --usernames      set the username(s) to extract their comments (required)
+-u, --usernames        set the username(s) to extract their comments (required).
+-f, --usernames-file   a file that contains the user(s) to crawl.
+Each value has to be in a new line.
--s, --sub-filter     filter user's comments to specific sub (optional)
+-s, --sub-filter       filter user's comments to specific sub (optional).
--p, --page-limit     number of pages to extract (optional)
+-p, --page-limit       number of pages to extract (optional).
-                     it's 25 comments/page, so setting this to 1 will extact the last 25 comments
+                       it's 25 comments/page, so setting this to 1 will extact the last 25 comments.
--d, --dump           dump to standard output, not to a CSV file. (optional)
+-d, --dump             dump to standard output, not to a CSV file. (optional).
--h, --help           show the help message and exit
+-h, --help             show the help message and exit.
 ```